cycle/docs/relation/has-one.md

 ```

 ## Filtering
-You can filter entity selection using related data, call method `with` of your entity `Select` to join related entity table:
+You can filter entity selection using related data, call the method `with` of your entity's `Select` to join the related entity table:

 ```php
 $users = $orm->getRepository(User::class)